 During the second quarter of 2020, we reached rent concession agreements where certain of these concession arrangements included lease payment and term extensions between three and 12 months.
 The Company has elected to account for lease concessions and deferrals resulting directly from the COVID-19 pandemic as though the enforceable rights and obligations to the deferrals existed in the respective contracts at lease inception and will not account for the concessions as lease modifications, unless the concession results in a substantial increase in the Company's obligations.
 The majority of leases where we received a concession did not result in a substantial increase in our obligations.
-Lease concessions of \$3.1 million were recorded in Other payables and accrued expenses as of January 2, 2021.
+Lease concessions of \$0.4 million and \$3.1 million were recorded in Other payables and accrued expenses as of January 1, 2022 and January 2, 2021, respectively.
 See Note 2.
 "Details of Certain Balance Sheet Accounts" for further details.

-In thousands In thousands As of January 2, 2021 As of December 28, 2019 Type Classification ASSETS Finance Property and equipment, net (a) \$ 24,373 \$ 28,128 Operating Right of use assets (b) 340,141 348,090 Total leased assets \$ 364,514 \$ 376,218 LIABILITIES Current Liabilities: Finance Current maturities of long-term debt and finance lease obligations \$ 3,598 \$ 3,259 Operating Current operating lease obligations (c) 58,356 51,937 Other non-current liabilities: Finance Long-term debt and finance lease obligations, less current portion and debt discount 27,152 30,037 Operating Non-current operating lease obligations 327,371 331,769 Total lease liabilities \$ 416,477 \$ 417,002
+In thousands As of January 1, 2022 As of January 2, 2021 Type Classification ASSETS Finance Property and equipment, net (a) \$ 19,390 \$ 24,373 Operating Right of use assets (b) 354,900 340,141 Total leased assets \$ 374,290 \$ 364,514 LIABILITIES - Current Liabilities: Finance Current maturities of long-term debt and finance lease obligations \$ 3,999 \$ 3,598 Operating Current operating lease obligations (c) 60,930 58,356 Other non-current liabilities: Finance Long-term debt and finance lease obligations, less current portion and debt discount 22,515 27,152 Operating Non-current operating lease obligations 342,241 327,371 Total lease liabilities \$ 429,685 \$ 416,477